Borderless360/django-logic/README.md

 - Protects from overwritten states, locks, etc. already implemented in Django Logic and you could control the behaviour.
 - Several states can be combined under the same Model.

+## Definitions
+- **Transition** class changes a state of an object from one to another.
+It also contains its own conditions, permissions, side-effects, callbacks, and failure callbacks.
+- **Side-Effects** class defines a set of _idempotent functions_ that executing within one particular transition before reaching the `target` state.
+During the execution, the state changes to the `in_progress` state.
+ In case, if one of the functions interrupts the execution, then it changes to the `failed` state.
+- **Callbacks** class defines a set of _idempotent functions_ that executiing within one particular transition after reaching the `target` state.
+In case, if one of the functions interrupts the execution, it will log an exception and the execution will be stopped (without changing the state to failed).
+- **Failure callbakcs** class defines a set of _idempotent functions_ that executing within one particular transition in case if one of the side-effects has been failed to execute.
+- **Conditions** class defines a set of _pure functions_ which receives an object and return `True` or `False` based on one particular requirement.
+- **Permissions** class defines a set of _pure functions_ which receives an object and user, then returns `True` or `False` based on given permissions.
+- **Process** class defines a set of transitions with some common conditions and permissions.
+- **Nested Process** class defines a set of processes with some common conditions and permissions.

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install Django-Logic.